 Here are 5 types of companies which almost always need artwork:

 This is probably the most common medium for artists and a very useful one.
-Your image is visible anywhere, anytime, as a walking advertisement.
-So it comes as no surprise that there is a lot of competition in seeking licensing deals for artwork and designs for t-shirts, sweatshirts, apparel, hats, scarves, belts, gloves, anything you can think of.
+Your artwork is visible anywhere, anytime, as a walking advertisement.
+So it comes as no surprise that there is a lot of competition in seeking licensing deals for designs on t-shirts, edgy urban apparel, hats, fashion scarves, belts, gloves, and every other article of clothing you can think of.

 Which style of art works best for clothing?

 A wide range of designs, lettering, images work for clothing.
 Anything with a high level of visual impact, simple, clear, bold, may work the best.
-The success of an image on clothing depends on the shape, size and guidelines of the brand you are pitching.
+The success of an image or design on clothing depends on the shape, size and guidelines of the brand you are pitching, so familiarize yourself very well each time!

 This is also a highly competitive market for artwork.
 Skateboards lend themselves to street art for obvious reasons, and this is a case where the artwork needs to reflect the medium.